Help me choose a rocker size...

 The largest rockers are the 900 Plantation Series, the 930 Plantation Shaker Rocker, the 970 Plantation Shaker Rocker with Lumbar Back option, and the 990 Cane Seat & Back Plantation Rocker.
 These rockers are the widest and the tallest at 48 inches high.
 The seats are a bit wider and deeper too measuring 24 inches wide and 19 inches deep.
 Seats are 16" high.

-NO GLUE is used in our North Carolina made products.
-Shaker design and construction techniques are used in putting together our chairs.
-Which is why our chairs are tomorrows heirlooms.
+NO GLUE is used in Troutman Chair Company products.
+Shaker design and construction techniques are used in putting together the chairs.
+Which is why their chairs are tomorrows heirlooms.

 SWELLED JOINT CONSTRUCTION - a technique of furniture construction borrowed from Shaker design.
 Larger posts (front and back) are air dried 6 to 9 months and smaller posts (rungs) are kiln dried.
 With the variance in moisture content, the small post swell and the larger posts shrink, making a much tighter fit than if they had been glued.
 A Troutman chair will get tighter over time.